jackplus-xyz/player-one.nvim/README.md

 {
   "jackplus-xyz/player-one.nvim",
   opts = {
     is_enabled = false, -- Start with sounds disabled until explicitly enabled min_interval = 0.1, -- Increase delay between sounds to 100ms
-  theme = "synth",    -- Use the synthesizer sound theme }
+    theme = "synth",    -- Use the synthesizer sound theme master_volume = 0.7, -- Set master volume to 70%
   }
+}
 ```

 For advanced configuration, see [Wiki](https://github.com/jackplus-xyz/player-one.nvim/wiki).

+### Volume Control

+The plugin has a two-level volume system:

+1. **Master Volume**: Controls the overall volume for all sounds (0.0-1.0)
+2. **Individual Sound Volume**: Each sound can have its own volume level

+The final volume is calculated as: `sound_vol × master_volume`

+For example:
+- If `master_volume = 0.5` and a sound has `volume = 0.8`, it will play at `0.4` volume
+- If `master_volume = 0.5` and no volume is specified for a sound, it defaults to a base of `1.0`, resulting in `0.5` volume

+This allows you to:
+- Control all sound volumes at once with the master volume
+- Fine-tune individual sounds relative to each other

 ### Theme